FAQ

 What is a financial aid package?

 Your financial aid may come from a variety of sources and may contain a combination of the three types of aid available (grants, scholarships and work study).
-Once your FAFSA is submitted and processed, the Expected Family Contribution (EFC) will be computed.
-This EFC is determined by considering the number of persons in the household, the household income, and the number of persons from the household in college.
-The EFC is then subtracted from the cost of attendance.
+Once your FAFSA is submitted and processed, a Student Aid Index (SAI)will be computed.
+This SAI is determined by considering the number of persons in the household, the household income.
+The SAI is then subtracted from the cost of attendance.
 The remaining amount is the Financial Aid Award Need.
 Some awards (e.g., College Work-study) require supplemental applications.

 How will I know how much aid I have been awarded?

-Approximately two weeks after you have completed your financial aid file, and have met ALL requirements for admission, you should receive an Offer letter via email and viewable on your Self-Service account, specifying the amount and type of your financial aid award.
+Approximately two weeks after you have completed your financial aid file, and have met ALL requirements for admission, you should receive an Offer letter via email and viewable on your Self-Service account, specifying the amount and type of your financial aid award and eligibility requirements.

 What provision is made for special circumstances?